stylesuxx/graphql-custom-types/README.md

 > This is a collection of custom GraphQL types that I tend to reuse quite often so I packed them into a module.

 ## Available Types
 Let me give you an overview of the available types.
-If you need more detail about how to use them, check *schema.ja* in the tests folder.
+If you need more detail about how to use them, check *schema.js* in the tests folder.

 ### Scalar
 The primitive types, aka everything that may be represented as a string.
 The ones with parameters you need to instantiate with *new* and pass according parameters, the others may be used as are.